 The interior of All Saints does full justice to the imposing exterior.
 The dark wood fixtures and fittings are offset well by the light decor and the overall impression is of space and height.

 The quality of the light in the church is helped greatly by some very attractive stained glass.
-Especially striking are the east window (see picture, left), and the rose window in the west gable, both of which have been recently restored.
+Especially striking are the east window (see picture on this page), and the rose window in the west gable, both of which have been recently restored.